Succession of the Roman Empire

-The continuation, succession and revival of the Roman Empire is a running theme of the history of Europe and the Mediterranean Basin.
-It reflects the lasting memories of power and prestige associated with the Roman Empire.
+The continuation, succession, and revival of the Roman Empire is a running theme of the history of Europe and the Mediterranean Basin.
+It reflects the lasting memories of power, prestige, and unity associated with the Roman Empire.

 Several polities have claimed immediate continuity with the Roman Empire, using its name or a variation thereof as their own exclusive or non-exclusive self-description.
 As centuries went by and more political ruptures occurred, the idea of institutional continuity became increasingly debatable.
-The most enduring and significant claimants of continuation of the Roman Empire have been, in the East, the Ottoman Empire and Russian Empire which both claimed succession of the Byzantine Empire after 1453; and in the West, the Holy Roman Empire from 800 to 1806.
+The most enduring and significant claimants of continuation of the Roman Empire have been, in the East, the Ottoman Empire and Russian Empire, which both claimed succession of the Byzantine Empire after 1453; and in the West, the Carolingian Empire (9th century) and the Holy Roman Empire from 800 to 1806.

+Many of these claims were monarchist in nature, with the ethnic or national identity of the Ancient Romans never actually becoming established among the common people (poor peasants and urban workers) of these empires (except in the Byzantine Empire), the idea of succession being restricted to niche groups of intellectuals and members of the elites.
+Thus, when these empires were replaced by successor states that are republics (such as the Republic of Turkey, the Federal Republic of Germany and the Soviet Union and later the Russian Federation) there was an abandonment of these claims.